Bhuvneshwar-git/SoC_Codes/README.md

 * Resource : PyTorch playlist by CampusX

-Note: Description and explainations of individual topics have been included in the python noteboos.
+Note: Description and explainations of individual topics have been included in the python notebooks.